orangeduck/Cello-Website/pages/learn-tuple.md

   <div class="col-xs-6 col-md-6">

 # Tuple
-__Basic Stack Based Collection__
+__Basic Collection__

 The `Tuple` type provides a basic way to create a simple collection of objects.
-It's main use is the fact that it can be constructed on the stack using the `tuple` macro.
+Its main use is the fact that it can be constructed on the stack using the `tuple` macro.
 This makes it suitable for a number of purposes such as use in functions that take a variable number of arguments.

 Tuples can also be constructed on the heap and stored in collections.
 This makes them also useful as a simple _untyped_ list of objects.

-Internally Tuples are just a NULL terminated array of pointers.
-This makes positional access and iteration fast, but for Tuples with many elements operations that require counting the number of elements can be slow.
+Internally Tuples are just a `NULL` terminated array of pointers.
+This makes positional access fast, but many other operations slow including iteration and counting the number of elements.
+Due to this it is only recommended Tuples are used for small collections.

 ### Definition

-    struct Tuple { var* items; };
+    struct Tuple {
+      var* items;
+    };

 ### Derives